Internet, Web Design 13 Reasons Why Your Website Is Not Getting Customers

 When you tell your visitor to “buy now”, they will mostly do the opposite if they don’t trust you, yet.

 A lot of things go through your visitor’s mind.
 They will ask questions like; Do I know you?
 Or how will I know this is legit?

-When you go on Youtube, for example — many people are using this great approach because it lowers your visitor’s shield.
-They often create content that teaches before pitching.
+When you go on Youtube, for example — many people are using this great approach because it lowers your visitor’s trust shield.

 Take, for example.
 Let’s say you are in the beauty niche, and the product you are trying to sell is a female wig.